Blurry background for design

 What Is LASIK?

-LASIK (Laser-Assisted In Situ Keratomileusis) is one of the most frequently performed elective procedures in North America.
+LASIK (Laser-Assisted In Situ Keratomileusis) is one of North America’s most frequently performed elective procedures.
 The procedure uses a laser to reshape the cornea to correct common refractive errors, including nearsightedness, farsightedness, and astigmatism.
 Successful LASIK surgery reduces, and sometimes eliminates, the need for glasses and contact lenses.

 LASIK is usually considered an elective surgery and may not be covered by insurance, although it’s still worth asking your insurance company about advanced vision correction options.